 If document versioning is turned on in OneDrive for Business, you can view and restore earlier versions of your documents.
 If document versioning is turned off, you can still revert a document to its most recent version.
 For details, see Manage document versions in OneDrive for Business.

-For more information about SharePoint versioning settings, see How does versioning work in a list or library?
+For more information about versioning, see How does versioning work in a list or library?